-What else can I tell you about Rethymno?
+What else can I tell you about Rethymno Crete?

-Aside from the ‘Old Town’ restaurants there are loads of little shops.
-Many are tourist shops but I noticed stores with authentic linin, Creten pottery and ‘made in Crete,’ shops.
-There were several woman clothing shops and a few toys stores for children.
+Aside from the ‘Old Town’ restaurants, there are loads of little shops.
+Many are tourist shops but I noticed stores with authentic linin, Creten pottery, and ‘made in Crete,’ shops.
+There were several women clothing shops and a few toy stores for children.

 Rethymno is a very kid-friendly city so if you’re sailing with young ones, it’s a nice place to stop.

 A couple of restaurants in the old harbor have children play areas.
 And along the main strip facing the beach, there’s an indoor kids play area.
 When we saw the indoor jungle gym, my daughter said, “Mom – can I go there?”
 I went up to the storefront and asked how much it cost for my daughter to play?

 The attendant’s reply was, “As long as you have a drink or something to eat at the restaurant next door, your child can stay for free as long as you want!”